hartswf0/latent-sculptor/README.md

 - **Seed**: A number that initializes the random generation.
 Using the same seed with the same prompt will produce similar results.
 - **Group**: Combines multiple selected nodes into a single, manageable unit.

-## Getting Started
+## Getting Started (Server-based Development)

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.
+This setup uses the Next.js server for secure API calls.

 ### Prerequisites